FORWRDFORWRDHQ

 Medical warnings suggest that eye injuries in pickleball have reached unprecedented levels, with reports indicating that ophthalmologists are issuing safety alerts about the sport's unique risk profile.
 Add a high-profile fatality to existing injury concerns, and you've created the perfect storm for regulatory backlash.

-The social media reaction tells the story.
+The social media reaction tells The Story.
 Posts questioning the "coincidence" of Webb's death and speculation about pickleball's safety record are spreading faster than official statements.
 When your sport becomes conspiracy theory fodder, you've lost control of the narrative.

 Why This Death Hits Different